ABNclearroute/postman-to-k6-action/README.md

 - [Grafana k6](https://k6.io/) - Modern load testing tool
 - [Grafana k6 GitHub Actions](https://github.com/grafana/k6-action) - k6 GitHub Actions integration

+## Advantages

+This action provides numerous benefits including automated conversion, pre-built load profiles, CI/CD integration, cost-effectiveness, and more.
+See [ADVANTAGES.md](ADVANTAGES.md) for a comprehensive list of advantages and use cases.

 ## Support

 For issues, questions, or contributions, please open an issue on the GitHub repository.